 - The animal itself is dangerous, such as an exotic animal, beast god, space alien, etc.

-- Another human example in Shinkon Gattai Godannar!!.
+- A human example in Godannar.
 Lou was just about ready to defend her base alongside her father... who suddenly set her mecha to launch to Earth, abandoning him to die in a hopeless fight.
-He still have time to say about the things listed in this trope, much to her dismay.
+He still has time to say about the things listed in this trope, much to her dismay.

-- A possible example occurs in Kanon where Yuuichi remembers caring for (and becoming quite attached to) a fox that had broken its leg, but once healed he has to take it back in the wild because he has to leave town.
+- In Kanon, Yuuichi remembers caring for (and becoming quite attached to) a fox that had broken its leg, but once healed he has to take it back in the wild because he has to leave town.
 Needless to say, both parties are quite distraught.
 The fox finds Yuuichi upon his return as the human girl, Makoto.
 Her feeling of loss at their parting is why she is so beset by irrational anger at him.

 - Code Geass: Lelouch does this a couple of times to Kallen in R2.
 In the first instance, he pretends that he was merely using Kallen as a pawn to drive her away, when in reality he was trying to save her from being killed by the rebelling Black Knights.
 He betrays his intentions with a soft, barely audible, "Live on, Kallen."
 In the second instance, when Kallen confronts the newly-crowned Emperor Lelouch about his parting sentence and kisses him, he feigns a lack of emotion to again drive her away and make sure that when he dies as part of his planned Zero Requiem, Kallen will not die with him.